istio/istio.io/content/en/docs/setup/platform-setup/kops/index.md

         serviceAccountSigningKeyFile: /srv/kubernetes/server.key
     {{< /text >}}

-If you wish to run Istio SDS in version 1.3+ on kubernetes 1.12+, you must enable service account token projection volumes in the api-server.
+If you wish to run Istio SDS in version 1.3+ on Kubernetes 1.12+, you must enable service account token projection volumes in the api-server.

 1. Open the configuration file: